pusher/textsync-server-node/README.md

 - `requestData` (required) - body of the request from the client library
-- `permissionsFn` (required) - a function returning a promise resolving to the permissions the user making the request has to `documentId`.
-The library exposes the available permissions (at present there is only `TextSync.Permissions.READ` and `TextSync.Permissions.Write`)
+- `permissionsFn` (required) - a function returning a promise resolving to the permissions the user making the request has to `docId`.
+The library exposes the available permissions (at present there is only `TextSync.Permissions.READ` and `TextSync.Permissions.WRITE`)
 - `options` (optional) - an object containing authorization options.
 At present the only option available `tokenExpiry`